 - Build brand loyalty through consistency

-When posting on Twitter, Facebook and other social media sites, it is important to keep your desired brand image in mind.
+When posting on Twitter, Facebook, and other social media sites, it is important to keep your desired brand image in mind.
 Thoughtfully review your buyer personas, and ask yourself questions like: what do they like?
 Dislike?
+How will this make the customer feel?
 What types of content will resonate with them?
-How can my brand provide value?
+How can my brand provide value and meet customers’ needs?
 Create high-quality content that aligns with your audience and encourages them to engage, ask questions and follow along.
 Consistent engagement will build familiarity and keep your brand in the forefront of your customers minds.

 Engaging in reputation management is a crucial brand building exercise and absolutely essential if you want to be a leader in your space.
-Tracking your company mentions on social media and review sites will not only help you develop a sense of your current standing in the public eye, but will also provide you with actionable information that will help you improve your marketing strategies, product development and your customer service processes on an ongoing basis.
+Tracking your company mentions on social media and review sites will not only help you develop a sense of your current standing in the public eye, but will also provide you with actionable information that will help you improve your marketing efforts, brand awareness, product development, and your customer service processes on an ongoing basis.

-Proactively monitoring review sites and responding to both positive and negative reviews will be the centerpiece of your reputation management program.
+Proactively monitoring review sites and responding to customer feedback, both positive and negative, will be the centerpiece of your reputation management program.
 The 2018 Local Consumer Review Survey by Bright Local found that 86 percent of consumers read reviews for local businesses.
 That number jumps to 95 percent among people aged 18 to 34.
 More than half of all consumers restrict their purchases to businesses rated four stars or more on these review sites. 😱

 According to research performed by Vision Critical, your customers are 3 times more likely to let their friends know about a negative experience with your brand than a positive one.
 This research also shows that it requires 12 positive experiences with a brand and its products to compensate for just one bad experience.
 Depending on which study you believe, and what industry you’re in, acquiring a new customer is anywhere from 5 to 25 times more expensive than retaining a current one.

 While not all bad customer experiences can be avoided, taking steps to resolve issues as they arise will help build trust with your customers and keep them happy and coming back for more.
-Being proactive, thoughtfully thinking about the entire customer journey, and prioritizing customer retention is what seperates good brands for world-renowned brands.
+Being proactive, thoughtfully thinking about the entire customer journey, and prioritizing customer retention is what separates good brands from world-renowned brands.

-While the quality of your products is definitely important in building brand loyalty, customer service is critical to the reputation and longevity of your brand.
+While quality products are definitely important in building brand loyalty, customer service is critical to the reputation and longevity of your brand.
 Focusing on customer satisfaction and on delivering the best possible experiences for your customers is the best way to create lasting relationships and increase customer lifetime value (LTV).

 Understanding that the customer journey doesn’t stop once a shopper clicks “buy” is critical in designing and executing a customer service program.
 Savvy online retailers look at the customer journey from fifty thousand feet and highlight key areas and potential pitfalls and proactively make plans to resolve issues before they arise.
 By taking a proactive approach to customer service, you will be able to deliver an end-to-end brand experience that will delight your customers and separate you from your competitors.